capaj/socket.io-rpc/readme.md

 Has two client libraries-one for general use, other for AngularJS.
 Angular.js lib contains special rpc-controller directive, which when compiled asynchronously loads server channel and instantiates classic angular controller when this channel is ready.

+#Simple example
+Folder with example can be run by running:

+    npm install
+    jspm install
+    node server

 ## Usage example

 ###Serverside